-01.B.07 - Facilities Acquisition, Construction or Renovation
+System Administrative Memoranda (SAMs)

-03.B.01 - Purchasing Guidelines
+- 01.B.05 Signature Authority for Construction Contracts - 01.B.07 Facilities Acquisition, Construction or Renovation - 03.A.05 Contract Administration - 03.B.01 Purchasing Guidelines

 55.03 Travel Reimbursement

 The Board delegates to the Chancellor or their designee the authority to approve all travel reimbursements from appropriated or other funds.
 All such reimbursements must be in compliance with the rules and regulations set out in state law.